ibnuda/fpmortals/manuscript/complete.md

   } yield result
 ~~~~~~~~

-Another usecase for fibers is when we need to perform a *fire and forget*
-action.
-For example, low priority logging over a network.

 Contoh penggunaan fiber lain adalah saat kita harus melakukan aksi *tembak dan
 lupakan*.
 Sebagai conoth, pencatatan log prioritas rendah melalui jaringan.

 ### `Promise`

-A promise represents an asynchronous variable that can be set exactly once (with
-`complete` or `error`).
-An unbounded number of listeners can `get` the variable.

 Sebuah *promise* merepresentasikan variable asinkronus yang dapat diatur tepat
 satu kali (dengan `complete` atau `error`).
 Pendengar yang bisa mendapatkan nilai